TPJelf/askbard/README.md

 ### 1.0.0
 - Initial release
 ### 1.0.1
+- Added support for Rust, SQL, JSX and PHP
 - Fixed critical packaging bug that stopped the extension from working (whoops)
-- Added support for Rust, SQL, JSX and PHP
 ### 1.0.2
+- Added docstring generation.
 - Typos, phrasing, and minor reformatting.
+### 1.0.3
-- Added docstring generation functionality.
+- Added regex generation.
+- Prompts optimizations.

 ## Feedback and Contributions
 Have a feature request or found a bug?
 Feel free to [submit an issue](https://github.com/TPJelf/askbard/issues).